-At the time of this policy's adoption, the notice of the required public hearing must be published at least once seven days before the public hearing in the official City/County newspaper and shall indicate time, place, and purpose of the hearing.
+Notice of the required public hearing must be published at least once seven days before the public hearing in the official City/County newspaper and shall indicate time, place, and purpose of the hearing.
 In addition, the City Clerk must notify, in writing, the governing body of the city, county, and applicable unified school district.

-C. Commission Action.
+Page 9 of 11 Adopted 7/19/2021 C. Commission Action.
 The City Commission shall review the analysis of the cost and benefits and receive comments from the applicant, affected taxing districts, and the general public.
 At the conclusion of the hearing, the City Commission will take formal action on the application.
 Approval shall be in the form of a resolution.